fbpx

 Skeg Tas Relatives!
 We’re seeking dedicated O’odham language learners for an 8 week, in-person class!
 Join our Language & Culture Team and Instructor Gabriel Martinez on Wednesday evenings at the Phoenix Indian Center for these community based courses.
 Classes start on February 5 and end on April 02.
 This class is currently full.
 To be placed on the waitlist or for more information, contact 602-264-6768 or email LanguageCulture@PhxIndCenter.org

 Yá’át’ééh / Greetings Relatives!
-We are excited to announce the Phoenix Indian Center will be offering a new cycle of Navajo I. Registration opens on Monday, Feb.
-24, 2025.
+We are excited to announce the Phoenix Indian Center will be offering a new cycle of Navajo II.
+Registration opens Monday, April 14, 2025.
+Registered students can join us Monday and Thursday evenings starting April 28.

 The Phoenix Indian Center is seeking Navajo Language Instructors and Instructional Coaches to contract with for upcoming Navajo Language Classes.